-4.1.
-Since the Faculty Senate derives its powers from the faculty, any decisions of that Senate may be reviewed and reversed by a vote of the faculty.
-If twenty-five or more faculty members so petition, the President of the University upon receipt of such petition shall, within three calendar weeks, call for a Special Session of the faculty to consider the items contained in the petition.
-The President upon receipt of a petition shall notify the President of the Faculty Senate what matters have been cited in the petition and indicate that all action on these matters shall be suspended pending disposition by the faculty.
-The Office of the University President shall ascertain the validity of the signatures on any petition so submitted.
-The final decision on petitioned items shall be made, subsequent to the Special Session, by a majority of those voting in a secret ballot of the entire faculty.

-4.2.
-The agenda and minutes of all Faculty Senate meetings will be communicated to each faculty member, and the minutes of the Faculty Senate will be available in the University Library and on the Faculty Senate website.
+- 4.1.
+The Faculty Senate derives its powers from the faculty, and therefore any decisions of that Senate may be reviewed and reversed by a vote of the faculty.
+If twenty-five or more faculty members so petition, the Office of the President of the University or the Senate Elections Committee upon receipt of such petition shall, within three calendar weeks hold a Special Session of the faculty to consider the items contained in the petition.
+The Office of the President of the University or the Senate Elections Committee upon receipt of such a petition shall notify the President of the Faculty Senate what matters have been cited in the petition and indicate that all action on these matters shall be suspended pending disposition by the faculty.
+The Office of the President of the University and the Senate Elections Committee shall ascertain the validity of the signatures on any petition so submitted.
+The final decision on petitioned items shall be made, subsequent to the Special Session, by a majority of those voting in a secret ballot of the entire faculty to be completed within two weeks of the Special Session.
+If a such a petition is delivered within one month of the end of a semester, the Senate Elections Committee shall have authority, after consultation with the Senate President and the Office of the President of the University, to decide either to complete the process of Special Session and vote before the end of that semester, or to delay the process until the first three weeks of the subsequent semester. - 4.2.
+The agenda of each Faculty Senate meeting shall be made available to each faculty member by an e-mail message from the Senate Secretary at least five calendar days before the meeting, and the minutes of the previous Faculty Senate meetings shall be made available at the same time and in the same way.
+Such an e-mail message may either contain the agenda and minutes or refer faculty to postings of the agenda and minutes on the Senate website or other readily accessible electronic location.
+The Office of the President of the University shall assist the Secretary in making such e-mail contact with the entire faculty possible. - 4.3.

-4.3.
 Respective of Collective Bargaining agreements, Senators representing SUOAF-AFSCME shall not be franchised to vote in the election of members of the University-wide Committee on Instructional Faculty Promotion and Tenure.